prasenkr/tokenleaderclient/README.md

-For the programmer , when a new api route is introduced it is much easier to create new  aceess control by making an entry in the service_access_policy instated of database operation
+For the programmer , when a new api route is introduced it is much easier to create new  aceess control by making an entry in the srole_to_acl_map.yml instated of database operation

 every time the api  call is made , the enforcer decorator reload the role_to_acl_map.yml  making it possible to make online changes to the yml file by the operator .